SMILE Laser Eye Surgery

 What to Expect During Recovery

-Recovery is generally quick, with most patients noticing improved vision within a day or two.
+Recovery is generally quick, with most patients having clearer vision within a day or two.
 You may experience mild irritation or watery eyes initially, but these symptoms resolve quickly.
-A follow-up appointment ensures your eyes are healing as expected, and our team is always available to answer any questions during your recovery.

 Why choose Dr Phillip McGeorge at Perth Laser Vision?